slott56/navtools/docs/index.rst

    sphinx-quickstart on Tue Apr 17 07:46:24 2012.

 ================================================================
-NavTools 2.1
+NavTools 2021.06
 ================================================================

-NavTools helps with planning, execution and analysis of simple waypoint-based navigation using great-circle routes.
+NavTools helps with planning, execution and analysis of simple waypoint-based navigation using rhumb-line routes.
-The current implementation uses spreadsheets and downloaded waypoint files.
+It's suitable for small craft making relatively short passages where the great circle accuracy isn't critical.

-This is focused on Python 3.4.
+This is focused on Python 3.9.

-With ``from __future__ import division, print_function, unicode_literals`` it may
-also work in Python 2.x.

 Introduction
 =============